 What does our ability to use words—that is, our lexical competence—consist of?
 What is the difference between a system that can be said to understand language and one that cannot?
 Most approaches to word meaning fail to account for an essential aspect of our linguistic competence, namely, our ability to apply words to the world.
 This monograph proposes a dual picture of human lexical competence in which inferential and referential abilities are separate—a proposal confirmed by neuropsychological research on brain-damaged persons.

 According to the received view of linguistic communication, the primary function of language is to enable speakers to reveal the propositional contents of their thoughts to hearers.
 Speakers are able to do this because they share with their hearers an understanding of the meanings of words.
-Christopher Gauker rejects this conception of language, arguing that it rests on an untenable conception of mental representation and yields a wrong account of the norms of discourse.

 The linguistic turn in German philosophy was initiated in the eighteenth century in the work of Johann Georg Hamann, Johann Gottfried von Herder, and Wilhelm von Humboldt.
 It was further developed in this century by Martin Heidegger, and Hans-Georg Gadamer extended its influence to contemporary philosophers such as Karl-Otto Apel and Jürgen Habermas.
 This tradition focuses on the world-disclosing dimension of language, emphasizing its communicative over its cognitive function.